c. 1850-1885

 Ezzat-Malek Soudavar, Geneva, Switzerland (by 2014), by descent; to her son Abolala Soudavar, Houston, Texas (2014), gift; to Harvard Art Museums, 2014.
 Note: Ezzat-Malek Soudavar (1913-2014) formed this collection over a period of sixty years.
 She purchased the works of art on the international art market.

-One of a pair of chūban (medium-sized) sheets of minogami (mulberry bark paper) treated with persimmon juice and cut using the "tsukibori" (thrust-carving) technique
+19th centuryDaihan (large-sized) minogami (mulberry bark paper) treated with persimmon juice and cut using the "tsukibori" (thrust-carving) technique, with "ito-ire" (silk-web) reinforcement

 19th-20th centuryJapaneseOpaque watercolor, gold-colored pigments, and lacquer on pasteboard